gwongwen/solar_pi0_ws_otaa/02-configuration/README_CONF.md

 ## BMP3xy breakout pinout

 **todo** Add comments when the daugther PCB for sensor will be made.
-The idea is to plug a board above the Adafruit LoRa bonnet with tne same pinout (GPIO of sytandard Pi Zero).
+The idea is to plug a board above the Adafruit LoRa bonnet with tne same pinout (GPIO of standard Pi Zero).

 # Documentation about talkpp/ppd drivers